ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 * for value that has one or more dependencies, provide callback that will tell which keys must already exist for the value to be considered ready for creation
-* dependency can be specified either exactly with a specific key, or using predicate `AnyOf`, which must return true for at least one of the keys of already created values for the dependency to be considered satisfied (i.e. matching keys are basically ORed)
+* dependency can either reference a specific key, or use the predicate `AnyOf`, which must return `true` for at least one of the keys of already created values for the dependency to be considered satisfied (i.e. matching keys are basically ORed)
 * the callback is optional - if not defined, the kv-pairs of the descriptor are assumed to have no dependencies
 * multiple listed dependencies must all be satisfied - i.e. they are ANDed